C L A C K A M A S C O U N T Y

 PAY & BENEFITS

-+ Excellent benefits (represented by the Clackamas County Peace Officers Association).
-This includes the one-time option to frontload your first year of vacation accruals — meaning you get access to vacation time at time of hire.
+Eligible newly hired employees have the one-time option to frontload their first year of vacation accruals —meaning new employees have access to vacation time at time of hire

 Required Minimum Qualifications/ Transferrable Skills: